amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

 Tests are written in the Mocha framework.
 More about Mocha can be found at  https://mochajs.org/

-Tests are place in `*.specs.js` files in the `/test/specs/` directory.
+Sample tests are located in `*.specs.js` files in the `/test/specs/` directory.
 A typical test will look similar to this:
 ```
 //example.js
 //a simple test using synchronous mode//